ppy/osu-wiki/wiki/Guides/Compressing_Files/en.md

    ![Tutorial Image 4](img/CV_04.png "Tutorial Image 4")

-2. If you want to instead re-encode the file, then choose "MPEG-4 AVC" to pick h.264. *Note: "h.264 lags single-core machines like crazy and shouldn't be used.
-I do not agree with this, as we have a video toggle, and this isn't 2005.
-If you want to support ancient PCs, then use h.263 or Xvid." ~mm201*
+2. If you want to instead re-encode the file, then choose "MPEG-4 AVC" to pick h.264.

    ![Tutorial Image 5](img/CV_05.png "Tutorial Image 5")